Take a look around this rescued Victorian villa

 A made-to-measure children's desk sits below the vast bay windows in this kids' playroom, creating a useable space that will grow with age.
 Displaying favourite toys keeps the room looking young and fresh.

-This desk comes from Living In Space (opens in new tab), and for similar brightly coloured rugs, visit The Rug Company (opens in new tab).
+This desk comes from Living In Space, and for similar brightly coloured rugs, visit The Rug Company.

 Are you looking for more decorating ideas and inspiration?
 Why not take a look at our House Tours section, to look around loads more real-life homes, including a vintage Cotswold cottage and an arty Victorian terrace.

-Heather Young has been Ideal Home’s Editor since late 2020, and also edits its sister title Style At Home.
+Heather Young has been Ideal Home’s Editor since late 2020, and Editor-In-Chief since 2023.
 She is an interiors journalist and editor who’s been working for some of the UK’s leading interiors magazines for over 20 years, both in-house and as a freelancer.